xieyuheng/inner/papers/publish/boundaries-as-types.md

-can be viewed as a vertexes, edges and faces, where edges are the generators, faces are the relations between generators, i.e. 2-dimension cell-complex.
+can be viewed as a vertexes, edges and faces, where edges are the generators, faces are the relations between generators, i.e. a 2-dimensional cell-complex.

 And the reverse is also true,
-given a 2-dimension cell-complex, one can view it as a groupoid.
+given a 2-dimensional cell-complex, one can view it as a groupoid.

-If a 2-dimension cell-complex is a manifold, we can transform it into an equivalent cell-complex which is built from a fundamental polygon, and the study of such groupoid can be reduce to the study of fundamental group of fundamental polygon.
+If a 2-dimensional cell-complex is a manifold, we can transform it into an equivalent cell-complex which is built from a fundamental polygon, and the study of such groupoid can be reduce to the study of fundamental group of fundamental polygon.

-The presentations of 2-dimension manifold as fundamental group can be normalized, to give a complete classification of 2-dimension manifolds.
+The presentations of 2-dimensional manifold as fundamental group can be normalized, to give a complete classification of 2-dimension manifolds.

 Can we generalize the above to 3-dimension?

-Given a 3-dimension cell-complex, we can view it as a presentation of a 2-dimensional algebraic structure, where elements are faces and relations are bodies.
+Given a 3-dimensional cell-complex, we can view it as a presentation of a 2-dimensional algebraic structure, where elements are faces and relations are bodies.

 **Conjecture:**
-If a 3-dimension cell-complex is a manifold, we can transform it into an equivalent cell-complex which is built from a fundamental polyhedron, but the study of the 2-dimensional algebraic structure
+If a 3-dimensional cell-complex is a manifold, we can transform it into an equivalent cell-complex which is built from a fundamental polyhedron, but the study of the 2-dimensional algebraic structure